cibernox/svelte-intl-precompile/README.md

 <slot />
 ```

-5. Now on your `.svelte` files you start translating using the t store exported from precompile-intl-runtime:
+5. Now on your `.svelte` files you start translating using the `t` store exported from `svelte-intl-precompile`:
 ```html
 <script>
 	import { t } from 'svelte-intl-precompile'